The Leading European Event on Bio-Inspired Computation.

 - Accepted paper abstracts

-- Download EuroCOP programme (Note: programmes are provisional and subject to change until the final version is posted).
+- Download Programme (Note: programmes are provisional and subject to change until the final version is posted).

 including: EuroGP, EvoCOP, EvoMUSART and

-The 15th European Conference on Evolutionary Computation in Combinatorial Optimisation is a multidisciplinary conference that brings together researchers working on metaheuristics for solving difficult combinatorial optimization problems appearing in various industrial, economic, and scientific domains.
-Prominent examples of metaheuristics include: evolutionary algorithms, simulated annealing, tabu search, scatter search and path relinking, memetic algorithms, ant colony and bee colony optimization, particle swarm optimization, variable neighbourhood search, iterated local search, greedy randomized adaptive search procedures, estimation of distribution algorithms, and hyperheuristics.
-Successfully solved problems include scheduling, timetabling, network design, transportation and distribution problems, vehicle routing, travelling salesman, graph problems, satisfiability, energy optimization problems, packing problems, planning problems, and general mixed integer programming.
+The 16th European Conference on Evolutionary Computation in Combinatorial Optimisation is a multidisciplinary conference that brings together researchers working on metaheuristics for solving difficult combinatorial optimisation problems appearing in various industrial, economic, and scientific domains.
+Prominent examples of metaheuristics include: evolutionary algorithms, simulated annealing, tabu search, scatter search and path relinking, memetic algorithms, ant colony and bee colony optimisation, particle swarm optimisation, variable neighbourhood search, iterated local search, greedy randomized adaptive search procedures, estimation of distribution algorithms, and hyperheuristics.
+Successfully solved problems include scheduling, timetabling, network design, transportation and distribution problems, vehicle routing, travelling salesman, graph problems, satisfiability, energy optimisation problems, packing problems, and planning problems.

-The EvoCOP 2015 conference will be held in the city of Copenhagen, Denmark.
-It will be held in conjunction with EuroGP (the 18th European Conference on Genetic Programming), EvoMUSART (13th European conference on evolutionary and biologically inspired music, sound, art and design) and EvoApplications (specialist events on a range of evolutionary computation topics and applications), in a joint event collectively known as Evo*.
+The EvoCOP 2016 conference will be held in the city of Porto, Portugal.
+It will be held in conjunction with EuroGP (the 19th European Conference on Genetic Programming), EvoMUSART (5th European conference on evolutionary and biologically inspired music, sound, art and design) and EvoApplications (specialist events on a range of evolutionary computation topics and applications), in a joint event collectively known as Evo*.

 Areas of Interest and Contributions

 Topics of interest include, but are not limited to:

 - Applications of metaheuristics to combinatorial optimisation problems